Radiation Therapy in India

 2. TBI Treatment Standing Up

-First, you stand facing the radiotherapy machine and later you turn around so that your back faces the machine and you receive the treatment.
+First, you stand facing the radiotherapy machine, and later, you turn around so that your back faces the machine and receive the treatment.

 I. Proton Beam Therapy